-West seat starts the hand by lead the 9 of club.
+The West seat starts the hand by leading the 9 of clubs.
 North follows suit with the king and East plays the ace.
 The dealer /maker(S) trumps in with the 10 of diamonds.
 One trump is gone and the bidding team has their first trick.

 Now here's where we start to see the difference.
 Instead of leading the smaller off-suit, your second play would be to lead the middle trump, the king of diamonds.
 What we are trying to do is take out a round of trump.
 Maybe even get one or both of the bowers to fall.
 We are trying to give our ace of spades the best chance of surviving.
 This lead will also leave us with one trump and a way back into the hand if needed.